 Peter A. Diamond and Dale T. Mortensen, two of the three Laureates in 2010, were present on stage to tell their sides of the story.
-(The third Laureate, Christopher Pissarides, couldn't be present owing to prior commitments as President of the European Economic Association.)
-Also present were Edmund S. Phelps, 2006 Laureate in Economic Sciences, who organized a highly influential conference in the field in 1969 which provided a fortuitous moment for one of the Laureates, and Edward C. Prescott, 2004 Laureate, who had briefly looked at search theory in a paper from the early 1970s.
+(The third Laureate, Christopher Pissarides, couldn't be present owing to prior commitments as Presiallowed me to think about this empirical problem outside dent of the European Economic Association.)
+Also present the box," said Mortensen.
+Remembering "something in were Edmund S. Phelps, 2006 Laureate in Economic Scithe toolbox of my training" that he called "the magic of ences, who organized a highly influential conference in the Poisson arrival process in queuing theory", he formuthe field in 1969 which provided a fortuitous moment for lated a model and recorded his methodology in a lengthy one of the Laureates, and Edward C. Prescott, 2004 Laure-90-page monograph.
+However, all Mortensen's colleagues ate, who had briefly looked at search theory in a paper said no-one could possibly accept a manuscript that long. from the early 1970s.

-Edmund S. Phelps, Peter A. Diamond, Peter Englund (moderator), Dale T. Mortensen and Edward C. Prescott discussing the intellectual history of the 2010 Prize in Economic Sciences.
+Edmund S. Phelps, Peter A. Diamond, Peter Englund (moderator), Dale T. Mortensen and Edward C. Prescott discussing the intellectual history of the 2010 Prize in Economic Sciences